-- 1 Check the home for anything which might cause a fall.
+- 1 Check the home for anything that might cause a fall.
 Repair or secure any loose banister rails, slippery floor mats and loose carpet edges.
 Check for badly placed furniture. - 2 Electrical appliances and plugs need to be checked regularly.
 Make sure that cables and wires do not trail across floors.
 If the person is incontinent don't let them use an electric blanket. - 3 Check that bright enough lights are used throughout the house.
-Use electric night lights to help the person find the way about at night. - 4 Fit smoke alarms and make sure neighbours know they are there. - 5 The lighting of steps and stairs is very important.
+Use electric night lights to help the person find their way about at night. - 4 Fit smoke alarms and make sure neighbours know this has been done. - 5 The lighting of steps and stairs is very important.
 You can paint the edge of outside steps with a white line to make it easy to see.
-An extra hand rail on the stairs can be very helpful. - 6 Have hand rails fitted on the bath and by the toilet and put a nonslip mat in the bath or shower. - 7 Use a guard in front of any fire.
+An extra hand rail on the stairs can be very helpful. - 6 Have hand rails fitted on the bath and by the toilet and put a non-slip mat in the bath or shower. - 7 Use a guard in front of any fire.
 The large 'nursery' type is best, hooked onto the wall or fireplace.

 - 8 Get gas appliances checked for leaks.
-Your gas company should be able to help for example, British Gas has a Gas Care Register for people who are disabled or over 60 and living alone or with other people over 60.
+Your gas company should be able to help - for example, British Gas has a Home Energy Care Free Gas Safety Check for people who are disabled or over 60 and living alone or with other people over 60.
 This gives the right to a free safety check every year. - 9 Keep cleaning fluids, bleach, paints and so on out of reach.
 Some people with dementia may mistake them for ordinary drinks. - 10 If the person cooks or lights a fire, make sure they can still do this safely.
-Put large clear instructions beside the appliance.
-If the person cannot use appliances safely make sure that they only use them when someone is there.
-Using only one gas ring lessens the danger.
-Your gas company can arrange this.
-An automatic electric kettle may be useful if the person can learn to use it. - 11 If the person becomes unsafe with a gas fire, it may be better replaced.
-Some carers recommend an oil filled electric radiator or an electric heater on a timer switch. - 12 Ask an occupational therapist for help.
-He or she should be able to tell you about aids and equipment, such as devices to turn off taps if they are left on. - 13 Ask the social work department about alarm systems.
-In some areas systems are available which can help someone who lives alone even if they can't sound an alarm themselves.
+Put large, clear instructions beside the appliance.
+If the person can't use appliances safely make sure that they only use them when someone is there.
+For example, asking the gas company to fit an isolation tap on the cooker so it can only be used when someone else is there. - 11 If the person with dementia is a smoker, ensure that they can still use matches, lighters or a gas flame safely (see p.
+116 for more information). - 12 If the person becomes unsafe with a gas fire, it may be better replaced.
+Some carers recommend an oil-filled electric radiator or an electric heater on a timer switch. - 13 Ask an occupational therapist for help.
+He or she should be able to tell you about aids and equipment, such as devices to turn off taps if they are left on. - 14 Ask the Health and Social Care Partnership about alarm systems.
+In some areas systems are available that can help someone who lives alone even if they can't sound an alarm themselves.
 For example, they might alert someone if a tap is left running, or if the person doesn't get out of bed at their usual time.
-Home fire safety checks are carried out by Scottish Fire and Rescue.
+Home fire safety checks are carried out by Scottish Fire and Rescue Service, see www.firescotland.gov.uk/your-safety/for-householders/ home-fire-safety-visit

-www.firescotland.gov.uk/your-safety/for-householders/home-fire-safety-visit.aspx